Table of Contents

 Sharing Settings Audit

-- Review all shared files and folders regularly
+- Review all shared files and folders regularly — many people forget about files they shared months or years ago

 - Remove sharing permissions for people who no longer need access